khalid-sadig/hold/README.md

 ## Platforms

-Hold '1.0.0' is developed and tested on Windows, it's probably not going to work with other operating systems due to inconsistency in system command keys between different operating systems.
+Hold version '1.0.0' is developed and tested on Windows, it's probably not going to work with other operating systems due to inconsistency in system command keys between different operating systems.

 ## Installation